-Identifier Requirement Comment VM THEA-UC2-017 RLVW application of violator shall issue wrong-way alert to the RSU when the RLVW application checks out of the REL MAP geometry during RED phase. Т THEA-UC2-018 Wrong-way alert from the RSU shall be received at the master server.
+Identifier Requirement Comment VM SPaT revocable bit to determine wrong way.
+THEA-UC2-018 Wrong-way alert from the RSU shall be received at the master server.
 Wrong-way alerts received from violators at the THEA master server. Т THEA-UC2-019 Wrong-way alert from the RSU shall be stored at the master server.
-Wrong-way alerts received from violators at the THEA master server. т THEA-UC2-020 Wrong-way alert from master server shall be received by law enforcement dispatch.
-Wrong-way alert received from violators is available to law enforcement dispatch and law enforcement officials.
-Need advice as to interface from master server to law enforcement. Т
+Wrong-way alerts received from violators at the THEA master server. Т THEA-UC2-020 Wrong-way alert from master server shall be received by law enforcement dispatch.
+REMOVED: This requirement was deleted as Law Enforcement Agencies were unwilling to receive these alerts over concerns of false alerts. Т

-2.4.3 Use Case 3 - Pedestrian Safety Requirements
+Use Case 3 - Pedestrian Safety Requirements